Rose7230/assignment-3-best-practices-Rose7230/README.md

 - correct handling of a missing CSV file
 - correct handling of a country with no matching rows
 - correct non-zero exit codes for error cases

+## Assignment 5: Continuous Integration (v4.0)

+This version adds a complete continuous integration workflow using GitHub Actions.
+The CI pipeline is defined in `.github/workflows/ci.yml` and performs:

+- unit tests using pytest
+- functional tests using the shell scripts in `tests/functional/`
+- style checking using flake8
+- automatic execution on every branch push and pull request to `main`

+This ensures code quality, testing, and style compliance are checked automatically.